Improve Email Deliverability: Insights and Best Practices That Really Work

 14. Monitor key email marketing metrics.

-- Click-through rate – a percentage of recipients who clicked on a link in your email.
+• Click-through rate – the percentage of recipients who clicked on a link in your email.

 Finally, before launching any email campaign, thorough testing is recommended.
-It includes testing email deliverability with major Internet service providers to ensure that the email is received in the Inbox.
+It includes testing email deliverability with major inbox providers to ensure that the email is received in the Inbox.

 You can test your Inbox deliverability with GlockApps.
-In addition to checking your sender authentication, spam score, and IP reputation, GlockApps provides you a detailed report of how major ISPs treat your email.
-Thus, you can quickly compare your Inbox rate to spam rate and take measures to improve your Inbox deliverability and email open rate if they are not acceptable.
+In addition to checking your sender authentication, spam score, and IP reputation, GlockApps provides you with a detailed report of how major providers treat your email.
+Thus, you can quickly compare your Inbox rate to your spam rate and take measures to improve your Inbox deliverability and email open rate if they are not acceptable.

 Now:

-Below you’ll see three scenarios that indicate you have serious problems with email deliverability, causes that lead to these scenarios and recommendations how you can fix the problem.
+Below, you’ll see three scenarios that indicate you have serious problems, the causes that lead to these scenarios, and recommendations on how you can fix the problem to improve email deliverability.

 Scenario 1: Your email is being delivered to the Spam or Junk email folder.